Simulation of diffusion networks: rdiffnet

 Simulating diffusion networks

-We will simulate a diffusion network with the following parameters, using the rdiffnet function included in the package::
+We can simulate a diffusion using the rdiffnet function included in the package.
+The simulation algorithm is as follows:

-3. The initial adopters (seeds) will be selected random,
+3. The seeds (initial adopters) will be selected randomly,

 7. Threshold levels will be uniformly distributed between [0.3, 0.7]